Technical & Operations Conference: Human Factors at the Speed of Change

 2. MMUA's On Site On Demand program offerings, Dan Nath, MMUA

-4. Grant opportunities, Clayton Handt, MN OSHA Consultation Supervisor
+4. Minnesota OSHA safety grant opportunities, Clayton Handt, MN OSHA Consultation Supervisor

-5. Water meters and lead lines, Hannah Mendez, MN Dept. of Health
+5. Lead service line inventory, lead and copper rule improvements, funding availability, Hannah Mendez, MN Dept. of Health

 7. Legislative updateKent Sulem, MMUA

-8. Unexpected visits by OSHA, EPA, Kyle Ven Lent, MN OSHA
+8. Unexpected visits by OSHA: What to expect, Kyle Van Lent, MN OSHA

 10. Metering services and supply chain update, Chad Backes, Irby